 [IO.File]::WriteAllBytes([IO.Path]::Combine([IO.Path]::GetDirectoryName($PfxFilePath), $snkFilePath), $snkBytes);

-Then I added two variables to build definition:
+Then I added two variables to the build definition:

 CertPath = $(Build.SourcesDirectory)\key.pfx